Responsive Menu

 Traffic Calming

-These measures work together to calm traffic on London Road — the wider footway and refuge island narrow the carriageway, which is an established approach to reducing vehicle speeds.
+These measures work together to calm traffic on London Road — the wider footway and refuge islands narrow the carriageway, which is an established approach to reducing vehicle speeds.
 They improve community safety and access, connecting residents to essential services and the bus stop, while creating a calmer and more pleasant village environment.
 And because the scheme also includes a public car park, the village gains traffic calming without residents along London Road losing a single parking space.

 Responding to What Residents Asked For